freecrunch/boinc-cloud-deploy/README.md

 Dead simple.
 Clone the repository, change to its directory, and run the included script under sudo.
 Then follow the prompts.

 # Contact
-Feel free to contact me via the details on my bio or post an issue.
+Feel free to contact us via the details on our bio or post an issue.